 Cloud Identity as well.
 This requirement means that you must have

 access to the respective DNS zones in order to perform domain validation.

 TXTDNS records you might have created for verifying domain ownership in Azure AD, you can use a

 CNAMErecord to verify domain ownership in Cloud Identity.

 Mapping users by email address

-If mapping Azure AD UPNs to Cloud Identity email addresses isn't an option, you can map accounts by email address.
+If mapping Azure AD UPNs to Cloud Identity or G Suite email addresses isn't an option, you can map users by email address.

 When you specify an email address in Active Directory, it's stored in the